cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: InertialUnit, roll/pitch/yaw angles

 ![inertial_unit.png](images/inertial_unit.png) This example demonstrates the use of `InertialUnit` device.
-An `InertialUnit` is mounted on a 3 DOF arm which is moving from one random target to another.
+An `InertialUnit` is mounted on a 3 DOF arm which moves from one random target to another.
 Each time a target is reached, the absolute roll, pitch and yaw angles of the `InertialUnit` are displayed in the `Console`.